Mamma Mia! ABBA make new music after 35 years - Journal du Cameroun

 – ‘The same wonderful chemistry’-

-The group’s manager Gorel Hanser told TT news agency that hearing them record the two new songs was “just like in the ABBA days”.
+The group’s manager Gorel Hanser told TT that hearing the four record the two new songs was “just like in the ABBA days”.

 “It was the same wonderful chemistry.
 It was as if time had stood still,” Hanser said.